 Cincinnati law firm Helmer Martins announces publication of the Seventh Edition of James B. Helmer, Jr.’s treatise: False Claims Act: Whistleblower Litigation – which now has the most up-to-date treatment of False Claims Act law.
-The Seventh Edition of False Claims Act: Whistleblower Litigation is available for purchase from its publisher, Bloomberg BNA.
-Purchase of the text includes access to an electronic searchable pdf containing both the text and appendices.
+The Seventh Edition of False Claims Act: Whistleblower Litigation is available for purchase from its publisher, James B. Helmer, Jr. Purchase of the text includes access to an electronic searchable pdf containing both the text and appendices.
+For more information on how to purchase the book, please contact us.

 The Seventh Edition includes discussion of cutting edge topics pertinent to all attorneys, scholars, and business leaders who wish to stay current in the fast-paced field of False Claims Act litigation, including discussion of: